 By definition, Canada Geese are not classified as pest birds and are afforded protection by Federal & State agencies.
-Nonetheless, Canada Geese are increasingly becoming the scourge of suburbia as their numbers have grown in the past decade from only a few thousand to hundreds of thousands of these birds.
+Nonetheless, Canada Geese (often incorrectly referred to as “Canadian Geese”) are increasingly becoming the scourge of suburbia as their numbers have grown in the past decade from only a few thousand to hundreds of thousands of these birds.
 In fact, the familiar V shaped squadron of honking geese heading south is becoming a rare sight.
 Country Clubs and business parks offer pristinely manicured lawns and ponds providing an ideal habitat and effectively modifying their migration cycle.
-Geese are very opportunistic and easily exploit the new 'easy living' conditions found in an urban environment.
+Geese are very opportunistic and easily exploit the new ‘easy living’ conditions found in an urban environment.

 Geese can cause damage to agricultural crops year round, either by trampling or consumption.
 Aesthetic damage to suburban lawns, golf courses, etc., is incalculable.
 Geese are also a health hazard- fouling reservoirs and ponds.
 A larger threat is air safety.
 Geese are one of the main birds involved in airline bird strikes worldwide.